The 2016 Vermicomposting Conference

 Heather began her presentation by talking a little bit about the operations at “The Worm Farm”.

 They ship 250 – 300 pounds of worms weekly.
-This kind of volume requires good organization to make sure orders are getting out on time and you are being paid.
+This kind of volume requires a good organization.
+This ensures that orders are getting out on time and you are being paid.

 Heather’s first tip was to keep good records AND back everything up.
 She recommends keeping a paper file on every customer.